So what's a legume?

 diet; legumes; nuts; peanuts; seeds; beans; recipes; legume; peas; soybeans; soy; hummous; lentils; protein; amino; acids; vegetable; tofu; vegetarian.;

-Legumes belong to the vegetable group of foods.
+Legumes (say leg-ume) belong to the vegetable group of foods.
 There are a wide variety of legumes and they grow on vines or bushes.

 - Some can be dried, eg. dried peas, so you get a longer 'use by' time.

-- Others, such as green beans, alfalfa and soybean sprouts you can eat just as they are.
+- Others, such as peas, green beans, alfalfa and soybean sprouts you can eat just as they are, or they can be cooked.

 Legumes are really good for you because: